CypaxNET/VFD-Studio2/docs/Other_displays.md

    <img src="./images/ssd1306_4.jpg" title="Placing a 3.3V voltage regulator" alt="Photo showing a 3.3V regulator placed on the breadboard." width="640">

 5. Connect the left pin of the LM1084 to the ground line of the breadboard.
-I also added a 220?F electrolytic capacitor close to the voltage regulator between the ground and the 5V line and a 10?F electrolytic capacitor close to the display between the GND and VCC pins.
+I also added a 220&mu;F electrolytic capacitor close to the voltage regulator between the ground and the 5V line and a 10&mu;F electrolytic capacitor close to the display between the *GND *and *VCC *pins.
 Those are to eliminate voltage fluctuations.
-The exact capacity doesn't matter much - you could use anything from 47?F to 470?F and 1?F to 47?F as well.
+The exact capacity doesn't matter much - you could use anything from 47&mu;F to 470&mu;F and 1&mu;F to 47&mu;F as well.
 What matters is that you do not confuse the poles of the capacitors; usually the negative side (ground) is marked with a thick line on the casing.

    <img src="./images/ssd1306_5.jpg" title="Placing condensators" alt="Photo showing condensators placed on the breadboard and how to connect the voltage regulator to ground." width="640">

-6. Now connect the right pin of the LM1084 to the 5V line of the breadboard and the middle pin to the VCC pin of the display.
+6. Now connect the right pin of the LM1084 to the 5V line of the breadboard and the middle pin to the *VCC *pin of the display.
    Remember: different voltage regulators may have a different pinout.

    <img src="./images/ssd1306_6.jpg" title="Connect the regulator to power" alt="Photo showing the voltage regulator connected to 5V and the display connected to the regulator." width="640">

-7. Although being slow, the benefit of I2C is that you basically need just two signals: in this step we connect SCL (serial clock signal) and SDA (serial data line) from the display to the ESP8266 board.
+7. Although being slow, the benefit of I2C is that you basically need just two signals: in this step we connect *SCL* (serial clock signal) and *SDA* (serial data line) from the display to the ESP8266 board.
-   I googled the [board pinout](https://edistechlab.com/esp8266-wemos-d1-mini-pin-out/) and SCL (yellow cable) goes to pin D1 and SDA (green cable) goes to D2.
+   I googled the [board pinout](https://edistechlab.com/esp8266-wemos-d1-mini-pin-out/) and *SCL* (yellow cable) goes to pin *D1* and *SDA* (green cable) goes to *D2*.

    <img src="./images/ssd1306_7.jpg" title="Connect I2C lines" alt="Photo showing how to connect the I2C lines." width="640">

 8. It is a good idea to check everything now before going on.
 You also might want to unplug the display, connect the USB cable to the ESP8266 board and a computer and check with a voltage meter if there is 3.3V coming out from the voltage regulator.
 If everything is ok, unplug USB, reconnect the display to the breadboard and plug in USB again.
    The picture below shows the display already running with VFD-Studio 2.
-To achieve this, the Arduino firmware must be adapted and uploaded which is described in the next section.
+To achieve this, the Arduino firmware must be adapted and uploaded which is described in the next sections.

    <img src="./images/ssd1306_8.jpg" title="Powered up" alt="Photo showing the display working with VFD-Studio 2." width="640">